Kris Kringle | Stocking-stuffer gift guide

 This price range is all about spoiling someone with something they probably wouldn’t buy themselves – and if you have a bit of time up your sleeve, you can really do something special.

 With a $50 budget, you can have a lot of fun putting together a hamper!
 And one of the best ways to do this is to pick a theme and run with it.
-To create a picnic hamper – just put a cheese board, a bottle of wine, and some non-breakable glasses in a basket from Stacks.
-For someone who likes gardening, fill a planter with some nice gloves, a trowel and a bunch of seeds.
+To create a picnic hamper – just put a cheese board, a bottle of wine, and some non-breakable glasses in a basket from Big W. For someone who likes gardening, fill a planter with some nice gloves, a trowel and a bunch of seeds from Target.
 Home cooks, runners, beach bums and movie buffs can all be catered to creatively and thoughtfully with a themed hamper.

 Personalisation is huge right now, and no, we aren’t talking about monogramming.
 A lot of stores have options for personalised gifts, from t-shirts to wine glasses, wallets to beach towels.
 This is a great way to show someone that you have put thought and effort into buying for them, and it’s also not the type of thing that people ever get done for themselves, so that makes it extra special.

-You can actually pick up some clever kitchen appliances in this price range, waffle and pie makers, popcorn machines and soda streams from Target.
+You can actually pick up some clever kitchen appliances in this price range, waffle and pie makers, popcorn machines and soda streams from JB HiFi If you’re buying for a keen home cook, consider an ice-cream maker or a pasta maker from David Jones.
 For someone who hosts a lot of kids parties; maybe something silly, like a fairy floss machine could be fun.